The IRB office offers outreach curriculum throughout the year.

-This session is offered monthly for those with no experience submitting protocols to the IRB.
-We will cover required training, accessing ARROW, developing a protocol application and supporting documents, and the IRB review process.
+This session offers an overview of the IRB process and procedures.
+This includes required training, working in ARROW, developing a protocol application and supporting documents, and the IRB review process.

 IRB 201: Research with Minors, School-Based Research, and Status Relationships

-This session is offered in March and October and centers around research taking place in schools, including projects involving minors and status relationships.
+This session centers around research taking place in schools, including projects involving minors and status relationships.
 We will address special considerations when conducting research with minors, how to plan for the additional requirements for school-based research, and discuss how to address status relationships between researchers and participants.

 IRB 301: International Research & Summer Projects

-This session is offered annually in February to address issues unique to international research, travel, and other summer projects.
+This session addresses issues unique to international research, travel, and other summer projects.